Sidodus/JavaScript-Number-To-Word-Processor/README.md

 Test Plugin @ [JavaScript Number To Word Processor](https://sidodus.github.io/JavaScript-Number-To-Word-Processor/)

-Coding Excercise By Saheed Odulaja
+Coding Exercise By Saheed Odulaja
-> JavaScript Number To Word Processor Is Developedd By Saheed Odulaja As A JavaScript Coding Exercise.
+> JavaScript Number To Word Processor Is Developed By Saheed Odulaja As A JavaScript Coding Exercise.
 > Feel Free To Fork This Repository as There Is Always Room For Improvement.
-> Also Be Kind Enought To Leave A STAR As A Mark Of Encouragement :)
+> Also Be Kind Enough To Leave A STAR As A Mark Of Encouragement :)